auom-eisiad/Movie-Reels/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
+Movie-Reels is an application that allows users to search for movie titles and find info about them. (ie. Movie Poster, Plot, Reviews from Critics, Trailer)
+Then users can add that title to a watchlsit to reference later.

+- Motivation: At present there are so many options to watch.
+Just sitting down to view something for leisure can be a trudge.
+     Having a "grocery list" can help save time previously wasted searching so people can get back to watching what they want instead of wasting free time.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+All members of our group are passionate about movies and television and very much try to maximzie our time spent viewing as well as talking and sharing about them.
 - What problem does it solve?
+It is both a time saver and a convenient place to store movie titles for oneself.
 - What did you learn?

 ## Table of Contents (Optional)